insideout10/wordlift-docs/docs/sidebar.rst

 ===============

 You can add synonyms in WordLift for any entity.
 Synonyms are marked up in the structured data using the schema property `alternateName <https://schema.org/alternateName>`_
 .
 WordLift will automatically add the synonyms it knows for a given entity.
-WordLift also uses synonyms for its content analysis: if you want an entity to be detected in the future you shall add all the available synonyms (ie. “WWW” is a synonyms for “World Wide Web” - capitalization will be ignored so “WWW” is the same as “www).
+WordLift also uses synonyms for its content analysis: if you want an entity to be detected in the future you shall add all the available synonyms (ie. “WWW” is a synonym for “World Wide Web” - capitalization will be ignored so “WWW” is the same as “www).

 ===============
 Entity Types